kwn/number-to-words/README.md

 ## Usage

-This library currently has two types of number-to-words transformations: number and currency.
-In order to use a specific transformer for certain language you need to create an instance of `NumberToWords` class and then call a method which creates a new instance of a transformer;
+There are two types of number-to-words transformation: number and currency.
+In order to use a relevant transformer for specific language create an instance of `NumberToWords` class and call a method that creates a new instance of the desired transformer;

 ### Number Transformer

-Before using a transformer, it must be created:
+Create a transformer for specific language using the `getNumberTransformer('lang')` method:

 ```php
 use NumberToWords\NumberToWords;